marcosschroh/pyinstamation/README.md

 These will be removed once completed

 - [ ] Gather more posts to like (currently it does not reach the max likes to give )
-- [ ] Ignore post of users already followed
 - [ ] Finish tests
-- [ ] Do not like or comment users already followed (controller should provide them)

 Note: The internal API of `bot.py` is still changing.